zaboush/Model_17_Assignment_17p1/README.md

 # Will a Bank Client Subscribe a Term Deposit
-Comparing Classifiers to predict if Portuguese banks clients will subscribe a term deposit **Assignment Jupyter Notebook URL Address:** https://github.com/zaboush/Model_17_Assignment_17p1/blob/main/Model_17_Assignment_17p1.ipynb
+**Assignment Jupyter Notebook URL Address:** https://github.com/zaboush/Model_17_Assignment_17p1/blob/main/Model_17_Assignment_17p1.ipynb
-## Note: I couldn't executethe code using Jupyter notebook dur to the limited resources, therefore used Colab instead.
+## Note: I couldn't execute the code using Jupyter notebook dur to the limited resources, therefore used Colab instead.
 ## Project Objectives
 The goal of this project is to compare the performance of the classifiers (k-nearest neighbors, logistic regression, decision trees, and support vector machines) we encountered in this section of the program.
 We will use a dataset related to the marketing of bank products over the telephone.
 ## Data Description